the-real-kodoninja/emmanuelbarrymoore.com/README.md

 ## From Legacy to Legacy: A Decade of Evolution

 This platform, initially forged in the crucible of a 2-3 day sprint back in 2015, stands as a testament to rapid prototyping and the raw passion of a developer eager to showcase their vision.
+Controbutions from Kristy Carrion to VGS can be seen, awaiting to be finally implemented in 2025.
 Conceived in a bygone era of PHP, HTML, vanilla JavaScript, jQuery, and CSS, it served as a portfolio of my core platform concepts, built without the luxury of backend or mobile considerations.

 Now, nearly a decade later, the embers of that original project are being reignited.
 Starting **March 19th, 2025**, this platform will undergo a comprehensive metamorphosis.
 We're not just refactoring; we're rebuilding from the ground up, embracing modern technologies and architectural best practices.